thomasddn/ha-volvo-cars/README.md

 | Images transparent background | Whether or not you want transparent a background for the exterior images. | Depending on the image URL provided by the Volvo API. |
 | Images background color       | Choose the background color for the exterior images.                      | Depending on the image URL provided by the Volvo API. |

+## 🤖 Actions

+The integration allows you to refresh all data or only specific parts of the data as needed by using the `Refresh data` action.
+This action can be used in automations.

+Triggering a data refresh with this action will reset the current refresh timer, postponing the next scheduled full data refresh.

 ## 🛟 Need help?

 Make sure to [read the FAQ](https://github.com/thomasddn/ha-volvo-cars/wiki/FAQ) first.
 Maybe the topic is covered there.